-Although the resettlement site will be determined through further consultations, the planned resettlement site is located in Myaing Tharyar Ward, Kyauktan Township as indicated in Figure 6-1.
-The site belongs to DUHD of MOC.
-Currently, approximately 24 acres of land is available.
-Out of 24 acres, 3 acres were already developed for entitled PAHs of Zone A, additional 3 acres were provided to Zone A PAHs as common land, and 9.25 acres for Zone B Phase 1 and Phase 2, and a part of the remaining area could be developed a resettlement site for entitled PAHs in the Expanded Area.
-The resettlement site is approximately 4.5 to 8 km away from houses of PAHs who live in Expanded Area.
+The first option for resettlement (Planned Resettlement Site 1) is located in Myaing Tharyar Ward, Kyauktan Township as indicated in Figure 6-1.
+The site belongs to Ministry of Construction (MOC).
+Currently, approximately 24 acres of land is considered as resettlement site.
+Out of 24 acres, 3 acres were already developed for entitled PAHs of Zone A, additional 3 acres were provided to Zone A PAHs as common land, 9.25 acres for PAHs of Zone B Phase 1 and Phase 2 and a part of the remaining area could be developed as resettlement site for entitled PAHs in the Expanded Area 2.
+The Planned Resettlement Site 1 is approximately 4 to 8 km away from houses of PAHs who live in the Expanded Area 2.